COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 Campus research oversight bodies, in conjunction with NU or UNMC ITS, retain the right to verify implementation of proper classification, security controls, and storage practices related to research data, research-related federal contract information (FCI), research-related controlled unclassified information (CUI), research-related grants and contract requirements, human subjects research, and export control.
-Research data and information technology systems are subject to review as necessary, with or without prior notification.
+Research data and IT systems are subject to review as necessary, with or without prior notification.

 All faculty, staff, students, contractors, consultants, affiliates, or others are subject to information security training requirements on or after the effective date of this policy.
-Information security training will be required for all parties prior to their access, generation, processing, storage, transmission, or use of medium or high risk institutional data.
-New faculty, staff, students, contractors, consultants, affiliates, or others interacting with medium or high risk institutional data shall complete information security training within thirty (30) days of initial hire and annually thereafter.
-Current faculty, staff, students, contractors, consultants, affiliates, or others interacting with medium or high risk institutional data shall be identified and required to complete training on an annual basis.
+Information security training will be required for all parties prior to their access, generation, processing, storage, transmission, or use of Medium or High Risk institutional data.
+New faculty, staff, students, contractors, consultants, affiliates, or others interacting with Medium or High Risk institutional data shall complete information security training within thirty (30) days of initial hire and annually thereafter.
+Current faculty, staff, students, contractors, consultants, affiliates, or others interacting with Medium or High Risk institutional data shall be identified and required to complete training on an annual basis.

 New research personnel are required to complete information security training within thirty (30) days of hire and shall not be added to a research protocol prior to completion of the training.
-Previously completed trainings from other institutions outside the University of Nebraska will not be accepted.
+Previously completed trainings from other institutions outside the University of Nebraska System will not be accepted.
 Research personnel already participating in research prior to the policy’s effective date shall be identified and required to complete training as deemed appropriate or upon submission of any new research projects on or after the effective date of this policy.